aws/aws-emr-containers-best-practices/content/debugging/docs/connect-spark-ui.md

 * AWS cli should be installed
 * "kubectl" should be installed
-* If this is the first time you are connecting to your EKS cluster from your machine, you should run `aws eks update-kubeconfig --name --region` to download kubeconfig file and use currect context to talk to API server.
+* If this is the first time you are connecting to your EKS cluster from your machine, you should run `aws eks update-kubeconfig --name --region` to download kubeconfig file and use correct context to talk to API server.

 ### Submitting the job to a virtual cluster